 We’ve long known that there was a correlation between chronic health risks, such as arthritis and diabetes, and periodontal disease rates; however, the reasons why have always eluded researchers.
-But a team of University of Toronto researchers may have finally established the missing link, and their latest study published in the Journal of Dental Research reveals it’s all due to your body’s natural responses to inflammation.
+But a team of University of Toronto researchers may have finally established the missing link, and their study published in the Journal of Dental Research reveals it’s all due to your body’s natural responses to inflammation.

 Explaining the Link Between Systemic Health and Dental Health